This article originally appeared on VICE UK.

-More precisely: what is going to happen to a public health service that has already been dismantled, sold off and privatised under David Cameron's government to a point that many don't recognise it?
-How are our A&E doctors, nurses, social workers, care assistants, surgeons, radiographers, GPs, psychiatrists, acute caregivers, physiotherapists and midwives' lives going to change?
+More precisely: what is going to happen to a public health service that has already been dismantled, sold off, and privatized under David Cameron's government to a point that many don't recognize it?
+How are our A&E doctors, nurses, social workers, care assistants, surgeons, radiographers, GPs, psychiatrists, acute caregivers, physiotherapists, and midwives' lives going to change?
 How will patient care be affected?

 How could our national mental health crisis possibly get any worse?

 I spoke to several NHS workers to get a sense of what they're thinking and feeling today.

 SARAH MATTHEWS*, 25, COMMUNITY HEALTH NURSE IN LONDON

 "The sense of pessimism this morning among the people I work with is suffocating.
 I'm absolutely gutted.
 I work in a team of people who work with individuals in the community who need rehabilitation after being sectioned, help getting back on their feet.
 I also work in the process of sectioning, too, when people become a danger to themselves or other people.
 I've already done two visits this morning, and can do up to six a day.
 That is a lot of people's wellbeing to manage, and it's a direct result of two local acute mental healthcare wards closing in the last five years.